hiderr/scrape-finance-yahoo/README.md

 Yahoo Finance Scraper

-Скрипт для автоматического сбора данных о валюационных метриках компаний с Yahoo Finance.
+Script for automatic collection of company valuation metrics from Yahoo Finance.

-## ФУНКЦИОНАЛЬНОСТЬ
+## FUNCTIONALITY

-- Чтение тикеров компаний из файла
+- Reading company tickers from file
-- Автоматический сбор данных с Yahoo Finance для каждого тикера
+- Automatic data collection from Yahoo Finance for each ticker
-- Сохранение результатов в Excel файл
+- Saving results to Excel file
-- Сбор следующих метрик:
+- Collection of the following metrics:
   - Market Cap
   - Enterprise Value
   - Trailing P/E